rccordell/s25bl/pages/assignments.md

 ### Assignment Overview

 + Students will work individually
-+ 4 submissions through the semester (1 for each unit of the class)
++ 3 submissions through the semester (1 for 3/4 units of the class)
 + ~750-1000 words apiece
 + Submitted via Canvas
-+ Due within a week of the end of each unit
++ Due within a week of the end of each unit/"Volume"

 ### Assignment Details

 As the semester progresses, you will use our readings, class discussions, archival visits, labs, and other activities to develop an understanding of the book as a synecdoche for larger structures of information and media.
-You will reflect on these connections in a series of four "book reports"—one for each chapter/unit of the class (save the Coda).
+You will reflect on these connections in a series of three "book reports."
+You will choose to submit a report for three out of the four units/"Volumes" of our class.
+I highly recommend you do not skip reports for the first units, as finishing those will give you more flexibility as the class and semester get busier.

 Book reports should aim for more substance and detail than a typical class forum response, but they are not full-fledged academic essays.
 Think instead of smart, critical writing you might encounter online: a blog entry or a sharp opinion piece.
 You can choose your focus for each, drawing on the readings and activities of the relevant chapter/unit of the class.
 Reports should synthesize and bring unit readings into conversation, and focus on developing an argument around a few core themes or ideas.
 You should not spend words summarizing readings or recounting discussions from class, but instead choosing details that help illustrate your own ideas.